War elephant: Parthia and Sassanian Persia

-The Parthian Empire occasionally used war elephants in their battles against the Roman Empire but elephants were of substantial importance in the army of the subsequent Sassanid Empire.
+The Parthian Empire occasionally used war elephants in their battles against the Roman Empire, but elephants were of substantial importance in the army of the subsequent Sassanid Empire.
 The Sasanian war elephants are recorded in engagements against the Romans, such as during Julian's invasion of Persia.
-Other examples include the Battle of Vartanantz in 451 AD, at which the Sassanid elephants terrified the Armenians, and the Battle of al-Qādisiyyah of 636 AD, in which a unit of thirty-three elephants was used against the invading Arab Muslims, in which battle the war elephants proved to be "double-edged sword".
+Other examples include the Battle of Vartanantz in 451 AD, at which the Sassanid elephants terrified the Armenians, and the Battle of al-Qādisiyyah of 636 AD, in which a unit of thirty-three elephants was used against the invading Arab Muslims.

 The Sassanid elephant corps held primacy amongst the Sassanid cavalry forces and was recruited from India.
-The elephant corps was under a special chief, known as the Zend−hapet, literally meaning "Commander of the Indians", either because the animals came from that country, or because they were managed by natives of Hindustan.
-The Sassanid elephant corps was never on the same scale as others further east, however, and after the fall of the Sassanid Empire the use of war elephants died out in the region.
+The elephant corps was under a special chief, known as the Zend−hapet, meaning "Commander of the Indians", either because the animals came from that country, or because they were managed by natives of Hindustan.
+The Sassanid elephant corps was never on the same scale as others further east, and after the fall of the Sassanid Empire the use of war elephants died out in the region.

 Aksumite Empire

 The Kingdom of Aksum in what is now Ethiopia and Eritrea made use of war elephants in 525 AD during the invasion of the Himyarite Kingdom in the Arabian peninsula.
 The war elephants used by the Aksumite army consisted of African savannah elephants, a significantly larger and more temperamental species of elephant.
-War elephants were again put to use by an Aksumite army in the year 570 in a military expedition against the Quraysh of Mecca.
+War elephants were again put to use by an Aksumite army in 570 in a military expedition against the Quraysh of Mecca.